ddemidov/amgcl/docs/tutorial/Nullspace.rst

 constructed.
 This has been implemented in form of the :doc:`hybrid OpenMP and VexCL backends </components/backends>`.

-The listing below shows an example of using the hybrid OpenMP backend.
+The listing below shows an example of using the hybrid OpenMP backend (`tutorial/5.Nullspace/nullspace_hybrid.cpp`_).
 The only difference with the scalar_ code is the definition of the block value type and the use of the hybrid backend (lines 46--49).

+.. _tutorial/5.Nullspace/nullspace_hybrid.cpp: https://github.com/ddemidov/amgcl/blob/master/tutorial/5.Nullspace/nullspace_hybrid.cpp

 .. literalinclude:: ../../tutorial/5.Nullspace/nullspace_hybrid.cpp
    :caption: Using hybrid OpenMP backend while providing near null-space vectors.